StevenACoffman/keyfob/README.md

 ## Usage with aws-vault

-This assumes you have installed `keyfob` but need to set up your secrets.
+This assumes you have installed `keyfob` and `aws-vault` but need to set up your secrets.
+See [aws-vault](https://github.com/99designs/aws-vault) for instructions on setting that up.

 __*Note:*__ Your own organization __*might*__ have a different preferred `source_profile` name from `source` below, and your AWS account number is probably not `111111111111`.